paulerlic/medical-marijuana-group/README.md

 * Allows for multiple parallel computations using GPUs scalable for large data volumes
 * Larger data volumes actually result in enhanced performance
 * Produces output regardless of fault/error detection with model/data

+#### Preprocesssing the Data
+* Kushy and Washington datasets indexed by primary key, parsed text into columns, reduced unnecessary columns and rows using Excel
+* Datasets uploaded into PostgreSQL tables, joined/merged and exported as CSV
+* ETL cleaning performed in Python/Pandas to create missing value heatmaps and find/replace all categorical object null values with “None” and all continuous numerical null values with “0”
+* Created 5 new calculated fields/columns added to dataset n Python/Pandas
+* Exported cleaned/calculated data back to PostrgreSQL using SQLAlchemy to be imported into the model using psycopg2
+* Data imported into model from PostgreSQL preprocessed using Pandas (unique, value_counts, binning, get_dummies) and SciKitLearn (LabelEncoder, OneHotEncoder, StandardScaler), and split data into Dependent Target and Independent Feature variables

+#### Analysis
+We tested several different machine learning models when analyzing the data they are listed below [add screenhsots].
+*  K-means clustering - 66.76%
+*  K-means clustering with Principal Component Analysis - 51.47%
+*  Random Forest Classifier - 67.96%
+*  Simple Neural Network - 75.69%
+*  Deep Learning Neural Network - 77.34%
+*  Deep Learning Neural Network with KerasTuner optimization - 79-80%

 ### Communication Protocols
 * Create direct messages for only team members in dedicated medical-marijuana-group Slack channel